narquie/DRL_Udacity_Navigation_Project/README.md

 An agent with the average score of 13 over the 100 latest epsiodes has been considered to solve the environment!

 To run the project in windows, pytorch and unityagents packages must be installed.
-Pytorch's instructions for downloading are here: https://pytorch.org/ and unityagents instructions for downloading are here: pip install unityagents.
+Pytorch's instructions for downloading are here: https://pytorch.org/ and unityagents instructions for downloading are here: in command line (after installing python 3), use "pip install unityagents".
 You will also need to unzip the folder for the banana.exe as the folder is named at the moment.

 The project will be ready to run after all dependencies are met!
 Training an AI can and probably will use a lot of processing power, so do not be surprised if your computer suddenly is performing more than usual.